Julien-Pgn/nuclei_quant/Readme.md

 - **Python** – ready-to-use model for analysis scripts and notebooks.
 - **ImageJ / Fiji** – exported TensorFlow model.
     - Check the TensorFlow version used in your ImageJ/Fiji installation and select the corresponding model export.
-It seems that new verisons of ImageJ or FIJI don't include TF1.15 thus we exported another model compatible with TF1.12.
+It seems that new verisons of ImageJ or FIJI don't include TF1.15 anymore.
 - **QuPath** – exported as `stardist_haug2.pb` for direct import.
-    - Refer to the official StarDist–QuPath integration guide for usage instructions.
+    - Refer to the official StarDist–QuPath integration guide for usage instructions here: [Stardist_Qupath](https://qupath.readthedocs.io/en/stable/docs/deep/stardist.html)

 ### Segmentation script:
 All input images must be in **TIFF format**.
 In Pigeon,. et al we had images with **four channels** (DAPI, 488, 555, and 647).
 Place these images in a dedicated folder, then specify this path when running `segmentation.py`.